-- 5.1.48.3 FPT_SEP.2.3 The TSF shall maintain the part of the TSF related to [assignment: Discretionary Access Control policy] in a security domain for their own execution that protects them from interference and tampering by the remainder of the TSF and by subjects untrusted with respect to those SFPs. - 5.1.49 FPT_STM.1 Reliable time stamps - 5.1.49.1 FPT_STM.1.1 The TSF shall be able to provide reliable time stamps for its own use.
+5.1.59 FPT_STM.1 Reliable time stamps

+5.1.59.1 FPT_STM.1.1 The TSF shall be able to provide reliable time stamps for its own use.

 Application Note: The generation of audit records depends on having a correct date and time.
 The ST needs to specify the degree of accuracy that must be maintained in order to maintain useful information for audit records.